Trombone Champ: Unflattened

 problem

 The original Trombone Champ became an internet sensation for its chaotic humor and parody of rhythm games.
-But its success posed a challenge for VR adaptation: how do you preserve the absurdity and timing precision of a 2D rhythm game while making it physically engaging, readable, and fun in a 3D space?
+But its success posed a challenge for VR adaptation.
+We had to create a game that preserves the absuridty, while adding systems depth; make a physical trombone-playing gesture feel musical, while maintaining long-term retention.

 solution